scriptzteam/sec-NEWS/README.md

 # sec-NEWS
 sec:NEWS is a popular general-purpose script that is especially suited to make web development faster.

+sec:NEWS do NOT use MySQL, it pure use plain text as post/news storage, it is fast and secure.

 ![alt tag](http://i.imgur.com/lwwbFSZ.png)

 To add some news use the url: